pingcap/docs-cn/upgrade-tidb-using-ansible.md

 > - Make sure that the Jinja2 version is correct, otherwise an error occurs when you start Grafana.
 > - Make sure that the jmespath version is correct, otherwise an error occurs when you perform a rolling update to TiKV.

-## Step 2: Download TiDB Ansible to the Control Machine
+## Step 2: Download TiDB Ansible to the control machine

-1. Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.
+1. Log in to the control machine using the `tidb` user account and enter the `/home/tidb` directory.

 2. Back up the `tidb-ansible` folders of TiDB 2.0, 2.1, 3.0, or an earlier `latest` version using the following command: